CrunchyData/pgSimload/doc/04_release_notes.md

 ### Minor changes

+- Reviewed output of "Replication information" in the Patroni Watcher mode, a bit less things, but, clearer and complete presentation of what's important

 - Fixed a bug in coloring patronictl (list|topology) command between "Leader" and "Standby Leader", now both are in red